telatin/learn_bash/README.md

 ```

 ### Other files
-The **misc√** directory contains its own README file and some subdirectories
+The **misc** directory contains its own README file and some subdirectories